 This testing regime helps to build up a history of water quality and identify any problems within the system.
 Common tests include E. coliand total coliforms bacteria, pH, temperature, colour, turbidity, fluoride, chlorine, aluminium, iron, manganese, disinfection byproducts and hardness.

-Water quality results in the table below contain a summary of water testing undertaken at customers' taps during the last quarter.
+Water quality results in the table below contain a summary of water testing done at customers' taps during the last 12 months, updated quarterly.

 |Water Quality Parameter